talentprotocol/web-dapp/README.md

 ## Installing / Getting started

-Talent Protocol web app is based on Ruby on Rails and React, you'll need to have ruby (2.7.3), node (16.4.2) and postgresql (v12) installed to run it or docker.
+Talent Protocol web app is based on Ruby on Rails and React.
+You'll need to have:

+- Ruby 2.7.3
+- Node.js 16.4.2
+- PostgreSQL 12
+- ImageMagick +6

+Alternatively you can run it using Docker.

-Install the project dependencies:
+Install the project dependencies and then:

 ```shell
 bundle install